mbadolato/iTerm2-Color-Schemes/README.md

 The UltraDark theme was created by [Kasper](https://github.com/Kasper-Liu).

 The FairyFloss theme was created by [rebecabordini](https://github.com/rebecabordini) based on [sailorhg](https://sailorhg.github.io/fairyfloss/) VS Code theme.

+The Mariana theme was adapted from the [Sublime Text](https://www.sublimetext.com/) theme of the same name.

 If there are other color schemes you'd like to see included, drop me a line!